ibm-cloud-architecture/eda-quickstarts/quarkus-kafka-producer/README.md

 mvn generate-sources
 ```

-You should see messages like:
+You should see messages like this in the terminal log:

 ```
- Registered artifact [order-schema1] with global id 1, version 1
-[INFO] Registered artifact [order-schema2] with global id 2, version 1 [INFO] Registered artifact [order-schema3] with global id 3, version 1
+Successfully registered artifact [OrderGroup] / [OrderEvent].
+GlobalId is [1]
 ```
+Each time this goal is run, a new version of the schema is created.
 Remark: `mvn install` will also perform this maven goal.

+In docker compose we are using Apicurio with Kafka persistence.
+So a topic is create named `kafkasql-journal` to persist any actions on the schema.

 ### Running the application in dev mode